MadGoatHaz/blupow/docs/PROJECT_GENESIS_AND_AI_PROTOCOL.md

 ---

+## 🏛️ **THE THREE PILLARS OF DEVELOPMENT: A MANDATORY STRATEGIC WORKFLOW**

+This project adheres to a strict, high-level workflow to ensure quality, prevent regressions, and maintain a clean, understandable codebase.
+These are not suggestions; they are core requirements for all significant changes.

+### **Pillar 1: Documentation First**
+-   **The Rule**: Before a major refactor or the addition of a new feature, the relevant public-facing documentation (`README.md`) and technical guides (`IMPLEMENTATION_GUIDE.md`, `CONTRIBUTING.md`, etc.) **must be updated first**.
+-   **The Rationale**: This methodology forces a clear, well-defined plan.
+The documentation becomes the contract and the definition of "done."
+The code is then written or refactored to fulfill this contract.
+This prevents scope creep and guarantees that documentation is never an afterthought, but rather the blueprint that guides the work.

+### **Pillar 2: Refactor, then Enhance**
+-   **The Rule**: You shall not add new features to unstable, poorly understood, or undocumented code.
+If a module is a known source of bugs or lacks clarity, it **must be refactored, stabilized, and documented first** before any new functionality is built upon it.
+-   **The Rationale**: Building on a shaky foundation multiplies technical debt and guarantees future failures.
+We must stabilize and fully comprehend a component *before* we attempt to extend it.
+This prevents the "house of cards" effect where one change causes cascading, unrelated problems.

+### **Pillar 3: Clean as You Go**
+-   **The Rule**: When a piece of code, a script, a test, or a document is made obsolete by a refactor, it **must be removed** as part of the same commit or pull request.
+There is no "we'll clean it up later."
+-   **The Rationale**: Dead code and stale documentation are not harmless artifacts; they are liabilities.
+They mislead future developers, create confusion, and pollute the codebase, making it harder to navigate and trust.
+Removing them immediately is a mandatory part of completing the work.

+---

 ## 📖 TABLE OF CRITICAL FAILURES

 This section documents key failures from past sessions.
 Understanding them is critical to avoiding repetition.